 What measures are you putting in place for social distancing?

 To help reduce the spread of Covid-19 and to ensure we are following the government’s advice and guidelines, we have put measures in place for social distancing.
-We are reducing the number of customers in our stores and, at times, we will be forced to introduce a one in, one out policy.
 We will be closing some shopping aisles for short periods throughout the day to enable our colleagues to replenish stock.
 We have increased our messaging in stores with advice on social distancing and our larger stores now have floor signs, reminding customers to stand 2 meters apart, and protective screens to keep our customers and colleagues safe.

 How often are you cleaning the till surfaces, self-surface tills and trolleys?

 Keeping our customers safe is a priority and all our till colleagues have wipes and hand sanitiser at their workspaces.
-Colleagues are wiping down their tills as often as they can and using hand sanitiser between customers.
-As I am sure you are aware our stores are extremely busy at this time and our colleagues are doing as much as they can to keep the store clean.
+Colleagues are wiping down their tills after every transaction and using hand sanitiser between customers.
 Our trolleys are being wiped down on a regular basis and our colleagues are cleaning all surfaces down throughout the day.
 Please help our colleagues by making sure your hands are washed before coming in to our stores and you touch as little as possible whilst doing your shop.

 Will you provide hand sanitiser for customers to use?